hugaped/MBNMAdose/README.md

 5. Use your model to predict responses using `predict()`

-At each of these stages there are a number of informative plots that can be generated to help understand the data and to make decisions regaring model fitting.
+At each of these stages there are a number of informative plots that can be generated to help understand the data and to make decisions regarding model fitting.

 ![](man/figures/functionstructure.png